 Where Amazon Drive shines is in the pricing department, being one of the cheapest per GB offerings around.

-Based on the current exchange rates, UK customers pay on average 75% more for the same 1TB of Amazon Drive space than someone in the USA for no obvious good reason.
+Based on the current exchange rates, UK customers pay significantly more for the same 1TB of Amazon Drive space than someone in the USA for no obvious good reason.

 For those primarily securing photos, it might well be worth signing up to Amazon Prime, as when you pay for that any photos don’t count against your storage limit, irrespective of how many you have saved.